universe-ai/messaging-app-js/README.md

 # Universe Chat

-This example project come with two configured users and a server.
+This example project comes with two configured users and a server.

 This chat app is preconfigured to be run in two separate modes, either as 1) direct peer-to-peer mode, or 2) using a central server for message relaying.